 The footprint of climate change can already be seen in every corner of the planet.
-Erratic weather patterns, rising sea levels and melting glaciers are reshaping societies across the world.
+Erratic weather patterns, rising sea levels and melting glaciers due to climate change, are reshaping societies across the globe.
 Through multilingual news and expert analysis, The Third Pole captures how these changes are unfolding in India, one of the world’s most climate vulnerable countries.
-In India, rising temperatures are already affecting human health, wildlife, food production, clean water access and the economy at large.
+In India, climate change is already affecting human health, wildlife, food production, clean water access and the economy at large.

 Did you know…